4paradigm/OpenMLDB/docs/en/install_deploy.md

   * The number of cores is recommended to be no less than 4 cores.
 If the CPU does not support the AVX2 instruction set in the Linux environment, the deployment package needs to be recompiled from the source code.

-## Deployment package preparation
+## Deployment Package Preparation
 The precompiled OpenMLDB deployment package is used by default in this documentation ([Linux](https://github.com/4paradigm/OpenMLDB/releases/download/v0.4.3/openmldb-0.4.3-linux.tar.gz) , [macOS](https://github.com/4paradigm/OpenMLDB/releases/download/v0.4.3/openmldb-0.4.3-darwin.tar.gz)), the supported operating system requirements are: CentOS 7, Ubuntu 20.04, macOS >= 10.15.
 If the user wishes to compile by himself (for example, for OpenMLDB source code development, the operating system or CPU architecture is not in the support list of the precompiled deployment package, etc.), the user can choose to compile and use in the docker container or compile from the source code.
 For details, please refer to our [compile documentation](compile.md).

-## Configure environment (Linux)
+## Configure Environment (Linux)

 ### Disable system swap

-Check if the swap area is disabled.
+Check the status of the swap area.

 ```bash
 $ free